Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Wisconsin for at least 28 days
+• be a resident of Wisconsin and your current address for 28 days

-• if you have been convicted of a felony, you must have completed parole and probation
+• if convicted of a felony, have completed your sentence, including probation, parole, or extended supervision

 • If you register to vote by mail, you must send a proof‐of‐residence document with your complete first and last name and residential address, such as a copy of your current and valid Wisconsin driver license or state ID card, real estate tax bill, utility bill no older than 90 days, bank statement, paycheck or paystub, or a check or document issued by any government agency.
 A full list of acceptable documents is available at elections.wi.gov.
 If you forget to send this document, you will likely have to register again at the polls on Election Day and show your proof of residency then.